 Now when it comes to Africans, Ocacia Designer Clothing can design the best clothes until Star Trek returns to prime time but what extended networks are they connected to?
-Will the so-called Black Fashion magazines back them?
-The “Black” banks (if any exist) back them?
-The “African” TV networks share their vision?
-Where in most cases none exist.
-But in cases where they do exist they exist to support Hugo Boss and the White world.
+Will the so-called Black Fashion magazines back them, the “Black” banks (if any exist) back them or the “African” TV networks share their vision?
+Where in most cases do none exist?
+But in cases where they do exist, they exist to support Hugo Boss and the White world.
 The “Black” film critics are not interested in 500 Years Later but in Dunkirk.
-The Black scholars are not interested in Sankofa, but What bad things National Geographic said about slavery.
+The Black scholars are not interested in Sankofa, but what bad things National Geographic said about slavery.
 Or some tangent issue.

-You must understand this to understand why our world is a desert when it comes to ownership and power.
+You must understand this in order to grasp why our world is a desert when it comes to ownership and power.
 Yes people try, but like a seed in a desert, it has nothing to help it grow.
 No rain, no proper soil, nothing.
 And then on top of this is the African majority who only support what Whites verify.
-So it would take CNN to come and say; “Motherland (2010) is the best doc ever made on Africa for Africans globally to go and support.”
+So it would take CNN to come and say; “Motherland (2010) is the best doc ever made on Africa” for Africans globally to go and support.

 LOW QUALITY ISSUE

-Low quality ties into our inability to run a business, and it is valid when people use it as an excuse to avoid African owned products and services.
-How many times have many of us tried to support African business only to be totally disappointed?
-Good people have lost $1000’s because they picked a terrible African businesses.
+Low-quality ties into our inability to run a business, and it is valid when people use it as an excuse to avoid African owned products and services.
+How many times have many of us tried to support African businesses only to be totally disappointed?
+Good people have lost $1000’s because they picked terrible African businesses.
 So this issue of non-support would be incomplete if we did not also discuss the poor performance and low standards of many African run businesses.
-This dyadic relationship needs two hands to clap to truly fix the issue of non-support.
+This dyadic relationship needs two hands to clap, to truly fix the issue of non-support.

 But we need to be very realistic.
-There is no point expecting someone in Africa to make a phone today to beat Samsung.
+There is no point in expecting someone in Africa to make a phone today to beat Samsung.
 We must, like everyone else, crawl before we can walk.
-We cannot produce films like 300 and Lord of the Rings, if people cannot even support a documentary fick on slavery.
+We cannot produce films like 300 and Lord of the Rings if people cannot even support a documentary flick on slavery.
 We cannot discuss “Where are the African fabric manufacturers”, when we barely have African clothing labels and online outlets.
-It is asinine and ignorant to think any group can come with world class goods without taking many baby steps.
+It is asinine and ignorant to think any group can come with world-class goods without taking many baby steps.

-Having been in business for over 20 years and tried almost everything from films, to clothes, to online services you see a pattern.
+Having been in business for over 20 years and trying almost everything from films, to clothes, to online services, you see a pattern.
 Unless you target a broad demographic your returns from targeting products for Africans is almost a good way to ruin your business– unless those products are harmful– like fake hair.

 A Nigerian friend came to me for business advice and I had to tell him if you want to feed your family, you will make more money doing fake hair, than healthy organic products.
 Between selling conscious films and Black Soaps you will go out of business doing conscious historical films.
 And while these problems are 100% true for all groups, White and everyone else is able to successfully own a greater market share of diverse businesses, may that be historical books, historical films, health products, whatever.

-We need to understand the enslaved mind the mind that at any opportunity wants to tear down as opposed to support.
-You say here is a company in Africa, owned by Africans doing conscious products– what does the Negro mind ask “But who owns it” for the first time in their life WHO owns something becomes central as they turn from memes, jokes, and no interest in African anything to Pan-African economist with a fine tooth comb.
-In their house and on their backs is everything made by Whites and Chinese– ownership for 99.999% of the time bothers them none.
-On their DVD shelf is Iron Man 5, Lord of the Rings : The desolation of Smaug, Sex in the City, The Blackest thing they ever watched was 12 Years Still a Slave.
-The White ownership or Asian ownership of things does not bother.
-The only time they need to know how pitch black and Afro your hair is is when it is owned by Africans and is something of economic benefit to our community.
-And the same for people active in liberation, they want to review you with a fine-tooth comb as opposed to support and Thank God someone is doing the work.
+We need to understand the enslaved mind, the mind that at any opportunity wants to tear down as opposed to support.
+You say here is a company in Africa, owned by Africans doing conscious products– what does the Negro mind ask?
+“But who owns it”?
+For the first time in their life WHO owns something becomes central as they turn from memes, jokes, and no interest in African anything into a Pan-African economists with a fine-toothed comb.
+In their house and on their backs are everything made by Whites and Chinese– ownership for 99.999% of the time bothers them none.
+On their DVD shelf is Iron Man 5, Lord of the Rings : The desolation of Smaug, Sex in the City.
+The Blackest thing they ever watched was 12 Years Still a Slave.
+The White ownership or Asian ownership of things does not bother them.
+The only time they need to know how pitch black and Afro your hair is, is when it is owned by Africans and is something of an economic benefit to our community.
+And the same for people active in liberation, they want to review you with a fine-toothed comb as opposed to supporting and thanking God that someone is doing the work.

-- “I am going to buy it now” when you ask “did you buy it” oh my wife said we have an event at Xmas so wait to then.
+- “I am going to buy it now” when you ask “did you buy it” oh my wife said we have an event at Xmas so wait till then.